himanshuranjanrai/CurrencyConverter/README.md

 # CurrencyConverter
-A GUI based project using Tkinter Library in Python
+A GUI based project using Tkinter Module in Python